SoftFluent/CodeFluent-Entities-Documentation/generate_your_data_layers.md

 * ...

 You have for entity collection classes:
-* Load methods (object oriented load "LoadXXX", paginated one "*PageLoadXXX" or using an IDataTeader instead of objects "DataLoadXXX" / "PageDataLoadXXX")
+* Load methods (object oriented load "LoadXXX", paginated one "*PageLoadXXX" or using an IDataReader instead of objects "DataLoadXXX" / "PageDataLoadXXX")
 * SaveAll method
 * ...